isomerpages/nparks-juronglake/_visit-us/Book a Venue/Lakeside Field.md

 ---
 <h3><strong>Hold an unforgettable&nbsp;event in Jurong Lake Gardens!
 Book our venues today!</strong>&nbsp;</h3>
 <p>
-<br>Located in the heart of Jurong Lake Gardens, Butterfly Field is within
+<br>Located right outside of the Entrance Pavilion and between popular attractions
-the vicinity of popular attractions such as Forest Ramble (Playground) and Logs Trail.
-This lawn is a popular spot for outdoor events such as community, sports, children themed-events and more.</p>
+such as the Clusia Cove (Water play area) and Forest Ramble (Playground), this lawn is a popular spot for outdoor events such as movie Screenings, Carnivals and more.</p>
 <table style="minWidth: 50px">
 <colgroup>
 <col>